Measurable bounded cohomology of measured groupoids: Measurable bounded cohomology of measured groupoids

 for every measurable coefficient $(\Lambda\ltimes Y)$-module $E$. \end{cor} \begin{proof} By \cite[Theorem 2.5]{furman}, there exist standard probability spaces $X$ and $Y$ and essentially free ergodic actions $\Gamma\curvearrowright X$, $\Lambda\curvearrowright Y$ which are weakly orbit equivalent.
 Hence the thesis follows by the second part of Corollary \ref{corollary_orbit_equivalence}. \end{proof}

-\begin{oss} Thanks to the correspondence between equivalence relations and measure preserving actions by countable groups (see Remark \ref{remark_feldman_moore_theorem}), one has that weakly isomorphic $\mathrm{II}_1$-equivalence relations have the same measurable bounded cohomology, where two equivalence relations are \emph{weakly isomorphic} if the corresponding groupoids are weakly isomorphic in the sense of Definition \ref{definition_homomorphism_homotopy_measured_groupoid}.
+\begin{oss} By putting together Proposition \ref{proposition_functoriality} and Proposition \ref{proposition_discrete}, one has that weakly isomorphic $\mathrm{II}_1$-equivalence relations have the same measurable bounded cohomology, where two equivalence relations are \emph{weakly isomorphic} if the corresponding groupoids are weakly isomorphic in the sense of Definition \ref{definition_homomorphism_homotopy_measured_groupoid}.
 Hence, the measurable bounded cohomology is an invariant for weakly isomorphic $\mathrm{II}_1$-relations. \end{oss}